 The parameter sets for all UNIFAC models are regularly revised and extended.
 The table labeled UNIFAC Property Methods (above) gives the revision number currently used in the Aspen Physical Property System.
-For details on the parameters used, see Physical Property Data, Chapter 3.
+For details on the parameters used, see Group Contribution Method Functional Groups in Physical Property Data.